By The Wyoming LLC Attorney TeamJun 03, 2022

 Because of your role as an owner, as part of an S-Corporation, you will be required to pay self-employment taxes only on the salary you receive from the corporation.

 Unlike a C-corp, as an S-corp you will not be required to make quarterly estimated tax payments.
 Instead, annual tax payments will be made through the owner’s profits.

 Some states require a minimum annual franchise tax when it comes to S-corporations.
 Delaware’s annual franchise tax is based on how many shares exist:

 Failure to pay the franchise tax will result in a $200 penalty, as well as interest charges at 1.5% per month.
 It will also prevent the corporation from obtaining a certificate of good standing.
 If you continue to fail to pay franchise taxes it can lead to your corporation being declared void by the State.

-One might wonder the purpose of applying for s corporation status versus the standard C corp status.
+One might wonder about the purpose of applying for S corporation status versus the standard C corp status.
 The main benefit is the ability to provide preferred shares.
 This means that you can avoid double taxation and avoid liability at the same time.
 If you are looking to protect your personal assets from business creditor claims, an s corporation is the best solution.

 Not only is it a hassle to jump through these hoops, but they can end up creating unnecessary expenses.

 When forming an LLC in the state of Delaware you can choose the method in which you prefer to be taxed.
 There are several forms of taxation available, and while the LLC is the most flexible in being able to choose any tax election, some LLCs choose to be taxed as an S-corp.
 This is because an S-Corp election can provide some of the best tax savings along with liability protection.